 Indian gooseberry supplements may be found in some specialty health food stores When looking for Indian gooseberry supplements, remember many of them can be identified by the word

 “Amla” in their name or on the ingredients list.
 Of the products I saw during this review, most were inexpensive, costing between $10 and $20.

 While Indian gooseberry (amla fruit) is likely safe for most people, because of the lack of human research, it's difficult to know what supplement side effects it might be when used long term as a supplement.
 Because of this, it's wise to speak to a doctor/pharmacist first if:

 - you take any medications

 - you are pregnant or breastfeeding

-It's also wise to stop taking Indian gooseberry -and other supplements – at least 2 weeks before having surgery.
+- Stop taking Indian gooseberry -and other supplements – at least 2 weeks before having surgery

 Whether or not it's better to take Indian gooseberry supplements on an empty stomach or with food also needs more research.
-While everybody is different, when in doubt, taking supplements with food should reduce GI side effects that might occur in some people.
+When in doubt, taking supplements with food should reduce GI side effects that might occur in some people.

 Does Indian Gooseberry Work?